 Rollins business and social entrepreneurship majors brainstorm at the Florida Hospital Innovation Lab.
 (Photo by Scott Cook)

 The Association to Advance Collegiate Schools of Business (AACSB) recently renewed its accreditation of the Rollins Department of Business.
-AACSB extended the accreditation of the College’s three undergraduate business programs—business management, international business, and social entrepreneurship and business—for another five years.
+AACSB extended the accreditation of the College’s three undergraduate business programs—business management, international business, and social entrepreneurship—for another five years.

 AACSB accreditation represents the highest standard of achievement for business schools worldwide.
 Only 786 of the world's 13,000 business programs have earned this level of accreditation.